libDrive/libDrive/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/libDrive/heroku)

+I recommend adding your Heroku app to **[Kaffeine](https://kaffeine.herokuapp.com/)**, which will ping your app every 30 minutes to prevent it from sleeping (Heroku automatically puts your app to sleep after inactivity)

 If you would like to host libDrive some place else (such as a personal computer or server), do the following:

 - First make sure you have all the [prerequisites](#prerequisites)